apache/flink-web/downloads.md

 ## Verifying Hashes and Signatures

-Along our releases, we also provide sha512 hashes in `*.sha512` files and cryptographic signatures in `*.asc` files.
+Along with our releases, we also provide sha512 hashes in `*.sha512` files and cryptographic signatures in `*.asc` files.
 The Apache Software Foundation has an extensive [tutorial to verify hashes and signatures](http://www.apache.org/info/verification.html) which you can follow by using any of these release-signing [KEYS](https://www.apache.org/dist/flink/KEYS).

 ## Maven Dependencies